hbctraining/FoG_scRNA-seq_viz/FoG_scRNAseq_viz.md

 _**Materials adapted from the [Harvard Chan Bioinformatics Core's single-cell RNA-seq workshop](https://hbctraining.github.io/Intro-to-scRNAseq/schedule/links-to-lessons.html)**_

 # Introduction
-Visualization methods are critical when analyzing single-cell RNA sequencing (scRNA-seq) data because it enables researchers to interpret complex, high-dimensional datasets in an intuitive and accessible way.
-When evaluating the quality of the data, boxplots and violin plots are used to display the spread and central tendency of gene expression levels across cells or clusters.
+Visualization methods are critical when analyzing single-cell RNA sequencing (scRNA-seq) data because they enable researchers to interpret complex, high-dimensional datasets in an intuitive, interpretable, and accessible way.
+When evaluating the quality of the data, scatter plots, ridgeline plots, boxplots and violin plots are used to display the spread and central tendency of gene expression levels across cells or clusters.
 By using methods such as PCA, UMAP, or heatmaps, we can uncover patterns, clusters, and relationships among cells, identify rare cell populations, and detect cellular heterogeneity that might be missed with numerical analyses alone.
 Effective visualizations facilitate hypothesis generation, validation of biological findings, and communication of results to both specialized and broad audiences, ultimately driving deeper insight into single-cell transcriptomics.

 In this short tutorial, we will highlight some key visualizations that are should be considered when performing a single cell RNA-seq analysis.

 # scRNA-seq Workflow

-In the figure below, a general overview is presented outlining the specific steps of the single cell RNA-seq workflow.
-The main steps include:
+The single cell RNA-seq worklfow is comprised of multiple core steps required for a high-quality analysis.
+Other steps may be added throughout the workflow, if needed, but the core steps of the workflow include:

 - **Generation of the count matrix (method-specific steps):** formatting reads, demultiplexing samples, mapping and quantification
-- **Quality control of the raw counts:** filtering of poor quality cells
+- **Quality control of the raw counts:** identification and filtering of poor quality cells
-- **Normalization and exploring unwanted variation**: identifying highly variable genes/features, stabilizing variance, data exploration
+- **Normalization and exploring unwanted variation**: identifying highly variable genes/features, stabilizing variance, data exploration of potential sources of variation
-- **Integration (batch correction):**
+- **Integration (batch correction):** aligning cells across batches, samples, conditions, and/or modalities
-- **Clustering of filtered counts:** clustering cells based on similarities in transcriptional activity (cell types = different clusters)
+- **Clustering of filtered counts:** clustering cells based on similarities in transcriptional activity (cell types = different clusters) and exploration of QC metrics and expression levels of known marker genes for expected cell type populations
-- **Marker identification and cluster annotation:** identifying gene markers for each cluster and annotating known cell type clusters
+- **Marker identification and cluster annotation:** identifying gene markers for each cluster and annotating cell type clusters
 - **Optional downstream steps**: differential expression analysis, trajectory inference, composition analysis

 <p align="center">